 One of the first things you need to do before you book a flight for yourself and your Frenchie is to schedule a vet check-up.
 Your pup might be the healthiest dog around, but it is always best to consult a professional before going airborne with your pup.
 Also, make sure you mention your travel plans so that your veterinarian can weigh in.
 Most domestic flights don’t require a health certificate but if you are flying international, you’ll need a health certificate for your dog.

 Read this post: Does My Dog Need A Health Certificate When Flying?

 Be Aware of Warm Weather

 Whenever possible, it is a good idea to avoid flying during the summer months.
-Small, flat-faced dogs like Frenchies can get overheated easily, and while your pup will likely spend most of its time with you inside the air-conditioned terminal and on the plane, it’s good to be aware of the weather, especially when you get to your destination.
-I definitely leave the pups at home with a sitter if we are going somewhere very warm.
+Small, flat-faced dogs like Frenchies can overheat easily, and while your pup will likely spend most of its time with you inside the air-conditioned terminal and on the plane, it’s good to be aware of the weather, especially when you get to your destination.
+I definitely leave my pups at home with a sitter if we are going somewhere very warm.